Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: The data

 We show in Fig.~\ref{fig:g02data} the data for this wave in the physical region.
-These data were obtained in the Brookhaven-II analysis \cite{Longacre:1986fh}, which was published 6 years after Brookhaven-I. Brookhaven-II was a study of $\pi\pi\rightarrow\bar KK$ scattering in the $I=0$, $J^{PC}=2^{++}$ channel by means of a coupled-channel formalism, which included data from other reactions.
+These data were obtained in the Brookhaven-II analysis \cite{Longacre:1986fh}, which was published 6 years after Brookhaven-I. Brookhaven-II was a study of $\pi\pi\rightarrow\bar KK$ scattering in the $I=0$, $J^{PC}=2^{++}$ channel employing a coupled-channel formalism, which included data from other reactions.
 Later on, some members of that collaboration published in \cite{Lindenbaum:1991tq} a re-analysis, that we call Brookhaven-III, including even further information on other processes.
 Note that our normalization differs from that used by the experimental collaborations and this is why we are plotting $\vert \hat g^0_2\vert$, defined as:

-Concerning the phase, below the $K \bar K$ threshold, we will use Watson's Theorem and the elastic data on $\pi\pi$ scattering.
+Concerning the phase, below the $K \bar K$ threshold we will use Watson's theorem and the elastic data on $\pi\pi$ scattering.
 However, the relevant observation here is that for this partial wave there are no data on the \pipikk phase in the physical region.
-Thus, we need to look at information on resonances with these quantum numbers observed in other processes.
-According to the RPP there are eight possible $J^{PC}=2^{++}$ resonances below 2 GeV.
+Thus, we need to look at the information on resonances with these quantum numbers observed in other processes.
+According to the RPP, there are eight possible $J^{PC}=2^{++}$ resonances below 2 GeV.
 These are the $f_2(1270)$, $f_2(1430)$ $f'_2(1525)$, $f_2(1565)$, $f_2(1640)$, $f_2(1810)$, $f_2(1910)$ and $f_2(1950)$.
 The only really well-established and clearly seen in many different processes are the $f_2(1270)$, $f'_2(1525)$ and $f_2(1950)$.
-Although the first couples predominantly to $\pi\pi$ and the second to $K\bar K$, their decay to both states has been measured and therefore they couple significantly to \pipikk.
+Although the first couples predominantly to $\pi\pi$ and the second to $K\bar K$, their decays to both states have been measured and therefore they do couple significantly to \pipikk.
 Actually, the peak of the $f_2(1270)$ is the most prominent feature in Fig.~\ref{fig:g02data} and there is a hint of a second structure around 1.5 GeV.
-However, the existence of the other five resonances is much into question and ``Needs confirmation'' or are omitted from the summary RPP tables.
-Still in Fig.~\ref{fig:g02data} there is some hint of a raise in the modulus above 1.8 GeV and the $f_2(1810)$ resonance was considered in both by Brookhaven-II and Brookhaven-III \cite{Longacre:1986fh,Lindenbaum:1991tq} in their phenomenological fits.
+However, the existence of the other five resonances is much into question, and either they ``Need confirmation'' or they are omitted from the summary RPP tables.
+Still, in Fig.~\ref{fig:g02data} there is some hint of a raise in the modulus above 1.8 GeV, and the $f_2(1810)$ resonance was considered both by Brookhaven-II and Brookhaven-III \cite{Longacre:1986fh,Lindenbaum:1991tq} in their phenomenological fits.